geod/awsboilerplate/README.md

 ### Everything Is Code

-Over the last decade infrastructure was moved into code.
-However, it is still partial in terms of covering all elements of the environment, change management and developer independence.
+Every developer is likely familiar with the term 'Infrastructure as Code'.
+Over the last decade infrastructure has moved from manual configuration to being implemented as code.
+However, it is still partial and does not cover all aspects of a project or the developer experience ...

 |**Infrastructure as Code** |
 |---|